The European Mathematical Society

 It is in this spirit that our committee wishes to propose a scheme of Emerging Regional Centres of Excellence (ERCE).
 The idea is for EMS to select, endorse and help a number of such centres to offer training to M.Sc. level to students from less developed countries in their region.
 Following the above encouraging example, provided there are institutions in the emerging economies who are interested in participating, and with the backing of the EMS, our committee is confident that such a scheme will work well.

 We have spoken of this idea to a number of mathematicians and the reaction has been really positive.
 This includes the President of the European Mathematical Society, colleagues in South America, South Africa and Asia.
 The first label ERCE has been attributed in 2011 to the Abdus Salam School of Mathematical Sciences in Lahore, Pakistan.
-The ERCE label was awarded to two more institutions - Centro de Investigación en Matemáticas, Mexico (CIMAT) and the Vietnam Institute for Advanced Studies in Mathematics (VIASM) - in 2013.
+The ERCE label was awarded to two more institutions - Centro de Investigación en Matemáticas, Mexico (CIMAT) and the Vietnam Institute for Advanced Studies in Mathematics (VIASM) - in 2013, and two in 2014 - Institute For Mathematical Research, Malaysia (INSPEM) and Institute for Advanced Studies in Basic Sciences, Zanjan, Iran (IASBS).
 If we can get funding from the European Commission then we can help to build up the infrastructure of these centres in many practical ways.
 But even without much funding, we can use our expertise and our connections to reinforce centres in many material ways.

 The advantages of such a procedure are threefold: